Just a quick note to say Happy Friday to everyone.

 “Mishka,” she said, about a second before she fainted.

-Posted in Fantasy Romance, Romance, tagged Esperance, fantasy, fantasy fiction, Fantasy romance, HEA, magic, Mainstream sensual, mellie miller, novels, paranormal, paranormal romance, Sultonna Nadine on June 9, 2018| Leave a Comment »
+Posted in Fantasy romance, Romance, tagged Esperance, fantasy, fantasy fiction, Fantasy romance, HEA, magic, Mainstream sensual, mellie miller, novels, paranormal, paranormal romance, Sultonna Nadine on June 9, 2018| Leave a Comment »

 This is the question people always have.
 What was the inspiration?